vintasoftware/django-templated-email/README.rst

     Thanks, you rock!

-It will also use *templated_email/welcome.html* for the html part of the email allowing you to make it so much pretty.
+It will use *templated_email/welcome.html* for the html part of the email allowing you to make it so much pretty.
 It is plausible that one day there will be support for attachments and inline mime / images